 In conclusion, conversion rate optimization is a continuous activity.
 Additionally, there will always be room for improvement as you scale up your website and accommodate more customers.
+Regular CRO audits will help you keep track of your efforts.
 With that, here are a few things that we need to keep in mind.

 - Facts first before opinions

 - Test everything more than once